 I do recommend you invest in good hosting.
 Especially for WordPress Websites.

-On the other hand, if you're not technical at all, I HIGHLY recommend WPXHosting (*affiliate link).
+On the other hand, if you’re not technical at all, I HIGHLY recommend WPXHosting or Hostinger.

 Both come highly recommended as well specifically for WordPress, or any website for that matter.